 The season for lobsters, earlier considered to be a “poor man’s food”, is now in full swing.
 As the fishing season in Quebec lasts from end-April till July, we can make the most of it for our parties, right from Mother’s Day up until Canada Day.

 Thanksgiving will be celebrated this Monday.
 If you are the traditional type, you probably enjoy a good meal with a nice turkey and cranberries.
 So here is a menu specially designed for this occasion.
-While respecting tradition, it is well suited to families today that are less numerous than before, and to the modern trend […]
+While respecting tradition, it is well suited for modern families who are less numerous than before, and who want to spend […]